 - Smoothies – add fruit or veggies.
 Coconut milk or almond milk are good dairy-free alternatives.

 - Guacamole or hummus with crackers, pita bread or cut up veggies.

 - Chia seed pudding – you can add cocoa powder for a little added sweetness without the sugar.

 - Hard boiled eggs.

 - Make your own popsicles in the summer with fruits, coconut, etc.

 Pinterest has lots of great recipes and snack ideas.
 Make sure you look for ideas that are lower in sugar.
-If you midwife is concerned about your baby getting too big, also make sure you support a diet with a lower amount of carbohydrates while boosting the amount of veggies and proteins you eat.
-Be aware that natural sugars are found in fruit – it still counts as sugar – so limit your fruit intake too.
+If your midwife is concerned about your baby getting too big, also make sure you support a diet with a lower amount of carbohydrates while boosting the amount of veggies and proteins you eat.
+Be aware that natural sugars are found in fruit – it still counts as sugar – so reduce your fruit intake too.

 What is gestational diabetes (GDM)?